docsforadobe/after-effects-scripting-guide/docs/layer/layercollection.md

 The LayerCollection object represents a set of layers.
 The LayerCollection belonging to a [CompItem object](../item/compitem.md) contains all the layer objects for layers in the composition.
 The methods of the collection object allow you to manipulate the layer list.

+!!! info
-> LayerCollection is a subclass of [Collection object](../other/collection.md).
+    LayerCollection is a subclass of [Collection object](../other/collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with LayerCollection.

 #### Example